DIAPOSITIVES (slides) (analog-digital) [Apollo-P82 Index]

 So what about digital archiving ?

-Apart from the satisfaction of accomplishment and the historical interest of this project, there is no real “digital archiving” rational for the slide shows themselves – except for saving a few images in digital form for use in new media productions (most early photographs of equipment you see on this website were taken with slide film and scanned for our archive).
+Most early photographs of equipment you see on this website were taken with slide film and scanned for our archive.
+There is no real “digital archiving” rational for the slide shows themselves – only very few have been scanned.
 But what is noteworthy in archiving terms, is the ability to scan, save, and bring to this website, the extent of the documentation made in the first half of the 1980’s – made mostly by hand drawing and writing.

-We look for more photographs and maybe even video of the installation.
-Here we see that already in 1980 a manual 2-projector system was operational in a previous apartment:
+Here we see that already in 1980 a manual 2-projector system was operational in a previous apartment.
+Yet the 9825 was purchased and the plans were being envisaged for automation:

 Once in the new house with dedicated attic, the foundation of the crazy “Total Room Control” project was laid.